 Colombia/United States Of America

 Jessica Angel is a Colombian artist based in Brooklyn.
-Currently, Jessica has a leading role in the art and blockchain movement, managing a community of artists, programmers and technology enthusiasts, encouraging the use of blockchain technologies for the production and funding of ambitious art pieces.
+Currently, Jessica is a leading artist working with the blockchain movement.
+She manages a community of artists, programmers and technology enthusiasts, encouraging the use of blockchain technologies for the production and funding of ambitious art pieces.
 She was commissioned in late 2017 a massive project inspired by the connection between two blockchains.

 Angel developed several Large-scale projects with 516 Arts in the past two years, where she was a recipient of the VAN Residency.
 She was awarded the Teaching-Artist Residency at The Cooper Union, the BRIC Media Arts Fellowship and the Studios at MASS MoCA residency.